lukasmalfi/theta_ribozymes/README.md

-# Exploring the Role of HDV-Like Theta Ribozymes in tRNA-Based Recoding of Gut Phages
+# Identification of HDV-Like Theta Ribozymes Involved in tRNA-based Recoding of Gut Bacteriophages

 All Code underlaying the discovery of theta ribozymes.